 I think I was always destined to work with animals and have loved them for as long as I can remember.
 My dad worked for Parks Victoria and he would often bring animals home for us to take care of, including – koalas, echidnas, seabirds, possums, even a seal.
 I have always been a cat person and even loved them before I could talk.
 When I was very young I used to point at cats and try and imitate their sounds – because I didn’t have any words to describe them.

 Before I went to university, I volunteered at the RSPCA in cat quarantine.
 It was hard work and a big eye opener, but it was also very rewarding, and I loved it.
 I was desperate for all the cats to pass the test and go to loving homes and would spend lots of time trying to help them to open up.
 My brother told me about the first ever cat only clinic in Melbourne and told me that I should put my resume in, even though they weren’t advertising a job.
 Thankfully I did, they called, and I was hired soon after.
-I loved it from the moment I stepped through the door and haven’t left after 15 (not sure on dates) wonderful years!
+I loved it from the moment I stepped through the door and haven’t left after 17+ wonderful years.